nevermined-io/music-video-orchestrator-a2a/README.md

 2. Subscribe to any `step-updated` events directed to your `AGENT_DID`.
 3. Whenever a new workflow step is triggered for your agent, it will route it to the correct function in `stepHandlers.ts`.
 4.  **Automatically** handle token swaps, sub-task creation, and logging.
-5.  **Produce** and store the final compiled music video in S3.
+5.  **Produce** and store the final compiled music video in IPFS via Pinata.

 ### How It Works Internally

 *   **Nevermined Payment Plans**: Each agent has its own DID and plan.
-The orchestrator checks if there’s enough balance before creating a sub-task for that agent.
+The orchestrator checks if there's enough balance before creating a sub-task for that agent.
 If not, it orders more credits—potentially swapping tokens to match what the agent requires.
 *   **Concurrent Tasks**: For image or video generation, the orchestrator can create tasks in parallel.
 This is especially handy when generating multiple scenes at once.
 *   **FFmpeg Merging**: The final step stitches together all video clips (scene by scene) and lays the audio track on top.
-Temporary files reside in `/tmp` or a similar location; afterward, the result is uploaded to AWS S3.
+Temporary files reside in `/tmp` or a similar location; afterward, the result is uploaded to IPFS via Pinata.
+*   **IPFS Storage**: The final video is uploaded to IPFS using Pinata's API, which provides a gateway URL for easy access to the content.
 *   **Logging**: The system logs each action both locally (via `pino`) and remotely (via `payments.query.logTask()`), making it easy to see errors, transaction hashes, or final file URLs.

 * * *